descope/go-sdk/README.md

     }
 }

-// Load all groups for the given user's identifiers (used for sign-in) res, err := descopeClient.Management.Group().LoadAllGroupsForMembers("tenant-id", nil, []string{"identifier-1", "identifier-2"}) if err == nil {
+// Load all groups for the given user's loginIDs (used for sign-in) res, err := descopeClient.Management.Group().LoadAllGroupsForMembers("tenant-id", nil, []string{"login-id-1", "login-id-2"}) if err == nil {
     for _, group := range res {
         // Do something